Wesztman/brain/README.md

 - Make new tracks nicer.
 - Check that everything is connected.
 - Add standoff mounting holes for acrylic or 3d printed nice!view cover, can we use same mounting pattern Cornes oled acrylic cover?
 Nice!view is 10.5mm high from pcb top side.
+- Bring pad which is outside edge cut in by extending edge cut, do the same on other board.

 ![PCB Preview](./gallery/main/main-top.png)
 ![PCB Preview](./gallery/main/main-bottom.png)